FrancisIGP/CCNA-Document/README.md

   <summary>Check Updates</summary>
    <br/>

-- Small leak to Chapter 3.
+- Small leak (Chapter 3)
+- Added new extra information for Chapter 3 (NEW!)
 - Updated content outline.
 - New format of book introduction.
 </details>